suyogduttjain/fusionseg/README.md

 }
 ```

 These models are free for research and academic purposes.
-However its patent pending so please contact us for any commercial use.
+However it's patent pending, so please contact us for any commercial use.

 ## Using the pretrained models: